-A question we often get asked is what is the collective noun for a group of rabbits.
+What is a group of rabbits called?
 The common answer is a colony of rabbits.
 But, there are many others used.

-The Rabbit is a very popular pet and is kept as domestically all over of the world.
-The Rabbit is also found in the wild in huge numbers, in almost every continent.
+The Rabbit is a trendy pet and is kept domestically all over the world.
+The Rabbit is also found in the wild in huge numbers, on almost every continent.

-In the wild, a colony of rabbits live in an underground structure called a warren, where they’ll spend most of their life away from danger, particularly during the day.
+In the wild, a colony of rabbits lives in an underground structure called a warren, where they’ll spend most of their life away from danger, particularly during the day.

 This group may be referred to as a herd of rabbits, an older term for a group of bunnies.

 A group of young or baby rabbits is called a nest.
 A small group of rabbits from a single mating would be known as a litter.